sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

 # Building Spring Reactive Applications
-I have been programming using [Spring WebFlux](https://docs.spring.io/spring-framework/reference/web/webflux.html) for a few years now.
-I enjoy learning new ways of programming and sometimes that can come with frustrations too.
-The good thing is that there is StackOverFlow to ask  or research similar questions.
-I would say that Spring WebFlux improves a lot on the existing Servlet based way of building webapps because it provides asynchronous and message based programming.
+I enjoy using [Spring WebFlux](https://docs.spring.io/spring-framework/reference/web/webflux.html) for building web applications.
+I like learning new ways of programming and sometimes that can come with frustrations too.
+The good thing is that there is [StackOverFlow](https://stackoverflow.com/) to ask  or research similar questions.
+I would say that Spring WebFlux improves a lot on the existing Servlet based way of building webapps because it provides asynchronous and message based programming to provide higher throughput of request/response.

 ## Sample Project
 For today I am going to build a `Person` rest service that interacts with a database to fetch person data.
 This session will demonstrate how to build a web application using Spring WebFlux.